 - List facts, reasons to buy, ways to benefit.

-It’s always good practise to invest in decent images and photographs as these communicate quality and professionalism.
+It’s always good practice to invest in decent images and photographs as these communicate quality and professionalism.
 Similarly, any graphics included should be of good standard and appropriate to the message.
 That means no clip-art!

 Use Google image search and search for images with a size of larger or medium that are labelled for reuse.
 Credit the creator where appropriate.
 Or use cheap online photo libraries like Shutterstock for great quality, royalty free images.